JialongJiang/DSPIN/README.md

 ![alternativetext](figure/thomsonlab_signaling/gene_program_example.png)

 D-SPIN uses cross-correlation and mean of each perturbation condition to inferred a unified regulatory network and the response vector of each perturbation condition.
 The inference can be parallelized across perturbation conditions.
-The inference code is in Matlab using "parfor", while for demo purpose Python code (without parallelization) is provided.
+The inference code is in MATLAB using "parfor", while for demo purpose Python code (without parallelization) is provided.

 The inferred regulatory network and perturbations can be jointly analyzed to reveal how perturbations act in the context of the regulatory network.